pylight/P-2-Config-Tool/README.md

 you have to download and install manually:
 [libffi6](http://packages.ubuntu.com/de/oneiric/libffi6) and [python3-gobject](http://packages.ubuntu.com/de/oneiric/python3-gobject)

-4) Awesoem, you've done it!
+4) Awesome, you've done it!
 Now, you can start the tool using
 <pre>python3.2 pptool.py</pre>